Roman Müller-Böhm

 Roman Müller-Böhm (born 12 December 1992) is a German politician.
 Born in Essen, North Rhine-Westphalia, he represents the Free Democratic Party (FDP).
-Roman Müller-Böhm has served as a member of the Bundestag from the state of North Rhine-Westphalia since 2017.
+Roman Müller-Böhm served as a member of the Bundestag from the state of North Rhine-Westphalia from 2017 until 2021.

 Life

 Müller-Böhm completed his high school diploma in 2012 at the Luisenschule in Mülheim an der Ruhr.
 Since then he has been studying law in Bochum.
-He became member of the bundestag after the 2017 German federal election.
-He is a member on the committee for law and consumer protection as well as the tourism committee.
+He became member of the Bundestag after the 2017 German federal election.
+He was a member on the committee for law and consumer protection as well as the tourism committee.

+His party did not renominate him as candidate for the 2021 federal election.